realXtend/doc/netgames/lessons_learned.rst

     - physics authorativity in Pong
     - the whole net load avoiding, described with the diag in plankton case

+The EC system allows for two ways of implementing coordinated entity behaviour accross the server and clients.
+The first, simpler way is to rely on the the automatic synchronisation mechanism for replicating changes to entities as they are made.
+The second way is to handle state and behaviour replication manually using the "entity actions", an messaging mechanism that lets entity-associated scripts to send events to each other.
+The latter way can be used to reduce the amount of network traffic.

 - circus -- what about it? there is gameobject.js and gamestate.js

 - mixed reality city game, with websockets too